Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 &nbsp;

-For those with missing insulin within 6 months (i.e. where registration > 6 months after diagnosis) but currently treated with insulin, how long between diagnosis and earliest insulin script?
+For those with missing insulin within 6 months (i.e. where they have insulin scripts at some point, registration > 6 months after diagnosis, and earliest insulin script is within the 6 months after registration) but currently treated with insulin, how long between diagnosis and earliest insulin script?

 <img src="https://github.com/Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/blob/main/Images/final_time_to_ins_where_missing.png?" width="1000">